Department Creation & Management

 Roles and Permissions

-Below are the Required Role Permissions Admins will need to View and/or Modify Message Templates within the LMS and the Suggested Role Permissions Admins may want to have in combination of what is required.
+Below are the required Role Permissions Admins will need to View and/or Modify Message Templates within the LMS and the suggested Role Permissions Admins may want to have in combination of what is required.

 Please note that your environment may use customized Roles, Permissions, or a combination of both to perform these activities.
 If you have questions or need assistance, please contact your local System Administrator to review your current permissions.